elastic/apm-k8s-attacher/README.md

 ```

 Modify the value of `ELASTIC_APM_SERVER_URL` in `custom.yml` to point to your
 apm-server.
-Additionally, if you have configured a secret token, set its value
+Additionally, if you have configured API Key or secret token,
-as well under `apm.token`.
-If you're using a secret-token, you need to also
+set its value as well under `apm.api_key` or `apm.secret_token` respectively.
+If you're using an API Key or secret token, you need to also list all the
-list all the namespaces where you are auto-instrumenting pods.
-The secret-token
+namespaces where you are auto-instrumenting pods.
+The API Key and secret token
-is stored as a `Secret` in kubernetes, and they are namespaced.
+are stored in Kubernetes `Secret` in each namespace.

 Now, install the helmchart using helm: